Ustaše: Other measures

 Economically, the Ustaše supported the creation of a corporatist economy.
 The movement believed that natural rights existed to private property and ownership over small-scale means of production free from state control.
-Armed struggle, revenge and terrorism were glorified by the Ustaše.
+Armed struggle, revenge and terrorism were glorified.

-The Ustaše introduced widespread measures, to which many Croats themselves fell victim.
-Jozo Tomasevich in his book War and Revolution in Yugoslavia: 1941-1945, states that "never before in history had Croats been exposed to such legalized administrative, police and judicial brutality and abuse as during the Ustaša regime."
 Decrees enacted by the regime formed the basis that allowed it to get rid of all unwanted employees in state and local government and in state enterprises, the "unwanted" being all Jews, Serbs and Yugoslav-oriented Croats who were all thrown out except for some deemed specifically needed by the government.
 This would leave a multitude of jobs to be filled by Ustašes and pro-Ustaše adherents and would lead to government jobs being filled by people with no professional qualifications.
+Dalmatian-American historian Jozo Tomasevich in War and Revolution in Yugoslavia: 1941–1945 remarks "never before in history had Croats been exposed to such legalized administrative, police and judicial brutality and abuse as during the Ustaša regime."

 History

 Before World War II

-During the 1920s, Ante Pavelić, lawyer, politician and one of the followers of Josip Frank's Pure Party of Rights, became the leading advocate of Croatian independence.
-In 1927, he secretly contacted Benito Mussolini, dictator of Italy and founder of fascism, and presented his separatist ideas to him.
-Pavelić proposed an independent Greater Croatia that should cover the entire historical and ethnic area of the Croats.
-Historian Rory Yeomans claimed that as early as 1928, there are signs that Pavelić was considering the formation of a nationalist insurgency group.
+During the 1920s, Ante Pavelić, a lawyer, politician and follower of Josip Frank's Pure Party of Rights, became the leading advocate for Croatian independence.
+In 1927, he secretly contacted Benito Mussolini, dictator of Italy and founder of fascism, to present his separatist ideas.
+Pavelić proposed an independent Greater Croatia covering the entire historical and ethnic area of the Croats.
+Historian Rory Yeomans claimed there were signs appearing as early as 1928 that Pavelić was considering the formation of a nationalist insurgency group.

 In October 1928, after the assassination of leading Croatian politician Stjepan Radić, (Croatian Peasant Party President in the Yugoslav Assembly) by radical Montenegrin politician Puniša Račić, a youth group named the Croat Youth Movement was founded by Branimir Jelić at the University of Zagreb.
-A year later Ante Pavelić was invited by the 21-year-old Jelić into the organization as a junior member.
+A year later, Pavelić was invited by the 21-year-old Jelić into the organization as a junior member.
 A related movement, the Domobranski Pokret—which had been the name of the legal Croatian army in Austria-Hungary—began publication of Hrvatski Domobran, a newspaper dedicated to Croatian national matters.
-The Ustaše sent Hrvatski Domobran to the United States to garner support for them from Croatian-Americans.
+The Ustaše sent Hrvatski Domobran to the United States to garner support from Croatian-Americans.
 The organization around the Domobran tried to engage with and radicalize moderate Croats, using Radić's assassination to stir up emotions within the divided country.
-By 1929 two divergent Croatian political streams had formed: those who supported Pavelić's view that only violence could secure Croatia's national interests, and the Croatian Peasant Party, led then by Vladko Maček, successor to Stjepan Radić, which had much greater support among Croats.
+By 1929 two divergent Croatian political streams had formed: those who supported Pavelić's view that only violence could secure Croatia's national interests, and a much larger group supporting the Croatian Peasant Party, led then by Vladko Maček, successor to Stjepan Radić.